basant20415/basant20415/README.md

 - ✨ I'm a Software Engineer with strong foundation in Embedded Linux.
 - ✨ i took a standard embedded system diploma in Edges For Training and embedded linux diploma in Bullet.Guru.
 - ✨ i took an internship in SYNC INTERN'S involved developing java+mysql projects.
-- ✨ i was member in iEEE and shoubra racing team.
+- ✨ i was a member in iEEE and shoubra racing team.

 ### Connect with Me :
 <a href="https://linkedin.com/in/bassant-ehab-287a36232" target="_blank"><img src="https://img.shields.io/badge/-Linkedin%20-0077B5?style=for-the-badge&logo=Linkedin&logoColor=white"/></a>